yohasebe/paradocs/README.md

 You can show your audience what comes to mind during your presentation by writing it in a sticky note.

-You can show or hide the sticky note by clicking its icon at the top right of the presentation screen.
+You can show or hide the sticky note by clicking its icon at the top left of the presentation screen.
 The contents of the sticky note will be retained even if the slide changes.

+#### Laser Pointer

+You can change shape/color of your mouse cursor from the ordinary one to a laser-pointer-like colored dot.
+Click on ● at the top left of the screen to toggle modes.

+The color of the modified mouse pointer is determined by the selection for the "accent color" in the setting panel.

 #### Automatic Presentation